AragonDAC/APMHackathon/README.md

 That's when it comes to stop sleeping and start buidling.
 Use the issue you created in step 2 to let others know where your project lives.
 And remember that whatever you are working on, your project should include an **Open Source License** of [some form](https://opensource.org/licenses), and be accessible to everyone after the submission deadline.

-### 4. Gather at Aracon
+### 4. Gather at AraCon

-We will have a entire room dedicated to this hackathon on the first day of [Aracon](https://aracon.one): January, 30th 2019.
-That's why we require that _at least one person per team actually attend Aracon to 'represent' its team there_.
+We will have a entire room dedicated to this hackathon on the first day of [AraCon](https://aracon.one): January, 29th 2019.
+That's why we require that _at least one person per team actually attend AraCon to 'represent' its team there_.
 Come here and gather with your team: use that f2f day to polish your project and make it ready for submission.

 ### 5. Fork and PR

 Once you're ready, fork this repository, add a markdown file following [this template](https://github.com/AragonDAC/APMHackathon/blob/master/submissions/exampleProject.md) inside the `submissions` folder, and open a PR.
 These PRs must be opened before **January 30, 00:00 CET** to leave our jury enough time to review everyone's code. *Opening a Pull Request establishes your project as an "official" submission.*

-### 5. Enjoy the rest of Aracon
+### 5. Enjoy the rest of AraCon

-You can now breeze and go back to an (almost) normal life.
-Enjoy the wonderful [talks / panels](https://aracon.one/agenda) of Aracon and wait for the winners to be announced!
+You can now breathe and go back to an (almost) normal life.
+Enjoy the wonderful [talks / panels](https://aracon.one/agenda) of AraCon and wait for the winners to be announced!

 ## Dates